 The best way to compare gap insurance quotes is by shopping for a car insurance policy that includes gap coverage as you shop for your new car.

-If you already have a policy, Lewis recommends speaking with your insurance broker before purchasing a vehicle.
+If you already have a policy, Lewis recommends speaking with your insurance agent before purchasing a vehicle.

 Still, it’s a good idea to get quotes from multiple insurers — for both the cost of a policy on a new car and gap coverage — in case there’s a better deal out there.